xpacks/arm-cmsis-rtos-validator/README-MAINTAINER-XPACK.md

 ### Commit the new version

-- select the `xpack-develop` branch
+- select the `xpack-development` branch
 - commit all changes
 - `npm pack` and check the content of the archive, which should list only `package.json`, `README.md`, `LICENSE`, `CHANGELOG-XPACK.md`, the `doxygen-awesome-*.js` and `doxygen-custom/*` files;
   possibly adjust `.npmignore`
-- `npm version 1.0.0-3`
+- `npm version 1.0.0-4`
-- push the `xpack-develop` branch to GitHub
+- push the `xpack-development` branch to GitHub
 - the `postversion` npm script should also update tags via `git push origin --tags`

 ### Update the repo